CodeScoring/docs/docs/secrets/secrets-model.en.md

 By default, CodeScoring uses its own machine learning model to reduce the number of false positives when searching for secrets.
 By [manually marking](/secrets/secrets-findings.en/#_3) the found secrets, you can further train the model and improve the search results on your own source code.

-To further train the model while having a sufficient amount of markup, go to the `Settings -> Workmode` section and click the **Run now** button in the **Secrets ML model management** section.
+To further train the model while having at least a 1000 marked up findings, go to the `Settings -> Workmode` section and click the **Run now** button in the **Secrets ML model management** section.

 After further training, you can compare the results of the secret search and, based on them, either accept the user model (**Accept training**) or return to the base model (**Purge user model**).